justin-napolitano/data-blog/content/blog/ai-proof-of-concept/index.md

 ### Case Centric Model

 The first is case centric.
-The power of this model is fairly limited, as it attmempts to discern the outcome of a case from the aggregate behavior of the current justices on the bench.
+The power of this model is fairly limited, as it attempts to discern the outcome of a case from the aggregate behavior of the current justices on the bench.
 It essentially creates a score that is modified by each case outcome to determine if the court will vote conservatively or liberally towards a case of regarding a specific issue area.
 It is important to note that the database limits each case to one overarching issue area.

 #### Case Centric Training Features